NRP Sagres (1937)

-The NRP Sagres is a tall ship and school ship of the Portuguese Navy since 1961.
+NRP Sagres is a tall ship and school ship of the Portuguese Navy since 1961.
 As the third ship with this name in the Portuguese Navy, she is sometimes referred to as Sagres III.

 Design and specifications

 The ship is a steel-built three masted barque, with square sails on the fore and main masts and gaff rigging on the mizzen mast.
 Her main mast rises 42 m above the deck.
 She carries 22 sails totaling about 2000 m2 and can reach a top speed of 17 knot under sail.
 She has a sparred length of 89 m, a width of 12 m, a draught of 5.2 m, and a displacement at full load of 1755 LT.